S-DeFerrari/Box_Office_Success/README.md

 ## Deployment with Streamlit App via and AWS EC2 Instance
 I successfully deployed this model to the web by creating a python file containing the pickled model results and the code necessary to input variables needed for a prediction via the user-friendly Streamlit library!
 The code for this deployment can be found in the 'box_office_stream_deploy.py' file.

+The current deployment is running with a detatched TMUX session on an AWS free tier server.
+Find it [here](http://3.87.139.164:8501/)

 ![](web_app.png)